Home Home Sellers The Smart Seller’s Guide to Buy Home Santa Clara Timing

 2010-2018: THE POST-RECESSION RECOVERY ERA

-ATTOM Data took that analysis even further.
+ATTOM Data took that analysis further.
 They studied nearly 52 million home sales over a decade and found that sellers who listed in May consistently achieved some of the highest returns of any month.
 That is not a small sample size.
 That is a pattern worth paying attention to.

 2019-2022: THE INVENTORY COMPRESSION ERA

 The Santa Clara market draws a particular kind of buyer during this window.
-Pre-approval letters, corporate relocation packages, and dual-income tech households create a pool of qualified buyers who need to move before summer ends.
-That kind of buyer demand supports stronger offers, tighter closing timelines, and fewer contingencies attached to the purchase contract.
+Pre-approval letters, corporate relocation packages, and dual-income tech households create a pool of buyers with genuine urgency and the financial strength to act on it.
+That kind of buyer demand supports stronger offers, tighter closing timelines, and fewer contingencies on the purchase contract.

-Homes in Santa Clara that are positioned correctly during this window tend to attract that pool at its most motivated.
 Can you see how that dynamic could work in your favor if your home were ready right now?

 2023-PRESENT: THE SELECTIVE OPPORTUNITY ERA

 As mortgage rates stabilized at elevated levels, buyer behavior in Santa Clara became more deliberate and selective.
 Well-prepared homes in desirable neighborhoods continued to attract strong offers and compress days on market, while overpriced or under-prepared listings sat longer and required price reductions before going under contract.
 The market began rewarding sellers who entered at the right time with the right preparation.
-That pattern makes the late spring window more consequential now, not less, for anyone thinking about listing.
+That pattern makes the late spring window more consequential now, not less, for anyone thinking about listing their home.

-What Happens If You Keep Waiting?
+What Happens If You Keep Waiting to Buy Home in Santa Clara?

 Here is a question worth sitting with honestly.
 If you keep waiting, if you let this window close without making a move, where does that leave you in six months?